 In addition to studying from Huo Chi Kwang and Grand Master Lu Hung Bin, Richard has studied Taiji Quan (Tai Chi Chuan) briefly from Madame Wang Ju Rong and Ms. Lin Que Ping-former female Taiji Quan champion from China.

-Richard is licensed to practice acupuncture by the Texas State Board of Medical Examiners.
+Richard is licensed to practice acupuncture by the Texas State Board of Acupuncture Examiners.
 He has been in practice in Texas since 1986.
 He has professional affiliations with the American Academy of Pain Management (Fellow), American Society of Pain Educators, American Association of Oriental Medicine, and the Texas Acupuncture Association.
 Richard and his wife, Iva Lim Peck, are co-recipients of the 2004 “Janet Travell Clinical Pain Management Award” given each year by the American Academy of Pain Management for excellence in clinical pain management.

 Richard has received extensive training in the treatment of addictions.
 His own uniquely developed protocol pulls together what works and eliminates what does not work, or what the patient finds difficult to accomplish.
 His stop smoking program has helped countless individuals give up and permanently quit smoking.